AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Multi-agent Pipeline

+\textbf{Combination Agent}: As noted earlier, the selection agent produces only single-column indexes, which are often insufficient when queries involve multiple columns from the same table.
+In such cases, composite indexes can provide greater efficiency than maintaining several separate single-column indexes.
+To address this, we introduce the combination agent, which merges selected single-column indexes into composite indexes that better capture multi-column access patterns.
+In doing so, it also mitigates optimizer estimation bias by transforming individually suboptimal indexes into beneficial composite ones.

+To guide this process, we first adopt the approach in~\cite{distill}, which outlines rules for combining indexes, including valid column groupings and orderings inferred from query structures, as illustrated in Figure~\ref{fig:prompt_examples.pdf}(b).
+Beyond combination rules, we further enhance the agent with external knowledge from sources such as textbooks, expert practices, and the Internet, enabling it to incorporate domain expertise into index construction.
+Examples of such knowledge are shown in Figure~\ref{fig:prompt_examples.pdf}(c).
+As shown in Figure~\ref{fig:agents}, given the current indexes, query operations, combination rules, and external knowledge, the combination agent determines whether certain indexes should be merged, and outputs updated recommendations.

-\textbf{Revision Agent}: The revision agent will be adopted to eliminate the potential duplicates incurred and index regressions caused by the current index recommendation.
-The duplicates can be easily removed by simple coding techniques.
-However, as addressed by the pioneer experiments in Table~\ref{tab:pioneer}, index regression is one of the unsolved problems for both traditional and LLM-based index advisors.
-One of the reasons for the problem is the database optimizer's estimation error for cardinality, which is used for evaluating the index's potential benefits.
-Apart from the optimizer estimations, LLMs can also obtain cardinality-related information from the name and distribution of the columns.
+\textbf{Revision Agent}: The revision agent will be adopted to eliminate the hallucinations and potentially inefficient indexes in the current index recommendation, which may lead to index regression.
+First, a hallucination check will be conducted in the revision agent to identify and correct the wrong or non-existing index selections.
+Second, to mitigate the impact of potentially inaccurate estimations made by the database optimizer, a problem that is well documented even in traditional optimization pipelines, the LLM is guided by a three-fold justification mechanism that draws upon \textbf{column information}, \textbf{expert experience} and \textbf{regression indications}, as shown in Figure~\ref{fig:agents}.
+Apart from the optimizer estimations, LLMs can also obtain \textbf{cardinality-related column information} from the name and distribution of the candidate columns selected.
 For example, the cardinality for the column `country\_name' is highly likely to be smaller than the column `order\_id'.
 Therefore, we prompt the LLM to identify and remove columns from the selected index when a significant discrepancy exists between the estimated cardinality and the LLM’s analysis.
-To enhance the reasoning, we incorporate expert knowledge drawn from diverse sources such as common practices and online discussions.
+To enhance LLM's ability to tell a regressing index, we inject \textbf{expert knowledge} drawn from diverse sources such as common practices and online discussions.
 Insights of inefficient indexes are then distilled into expert experience rules, which guide the detection of regressive indexes.
 An example of such rules is shown in Figure~\ref{fig:prompt_examples.pdf}(d).

 To strengthen the LLM’s capacity for independent and robust reasoning beyond reliance on the expert experiences, we also adopt a regression indicator to provide the LLM with an objective, data-driven measure that complements LLM reasoning.